TABTO, Two Are Better Than One

 When purchasing from a Pet Stores the buyer should do a little research prior to purchasing a puppy.
 Find out what state the said puppy came from and who the breeder was.

 “Regrettably, puppy mills(commercial breeders) continue to flourish.
 Without a doubt, the vehicle and the stimulus for the continuing sale of these puppies is the internet.
 E-commerce has become the principal marketplace for the sale of puppies from large commercial dog breeders.
 It has allowed breeders to avoid the stigma of marketing dogs through pet stores, which have been so widely criticized.
-In addition, for many years, internet sales of puppies have been ignored by USDA and currently are only given minimal oversight and thus are allowed to operate with impunity.
+In addition, for many years, internet sales of puppies have been ignored by USDA and currently are only given minimal oversight and thus are allowed to operate without impunity.

 What are the current laws?